githubEdit

 What you'll see:

-What's happening: The combined stack usage across all your function calls exceeds the kernel's limit (typically 512 bytes).
-Each function call adds to the stack, and nested calls add up quickly.
+Cause: Combined stack usage across function calls exceeds the kernel's limit (typically 512 bytes).
+Each function call consumes stack space, and nested calls accumulate rapidly.

 Runtime eBPF Errors